-public int set(int offset, short[] values) throws OffsetOutOfBoundsException, NullPointerException offset of short in the memory region.
+public int set(int offset, short[] values) throws OffsetOutOfBoundsException, NullPointerException offset of first short in the memory region to be set.

-Copy values to the raw memory starting at the address referenced by this instance plus the offset scaled by the element size in bytes and the objects stride.
+Copy from values to the memory region from index start, to elements where the nth element is at the address: base address + (offset+n) x stride x element size in bytes.
 Only the shorts in the intersection of values and the end of the memory region are transfered.
 When an exception is thrown, no data is transfered.